Carli Lloyd scores twice, US holds off Sweden 3-2

 The U.S. played without some of its most high-profile players, including Megan Rapinoe and Alex Morgan.

-Next up for the United States is Costa Rica on Nov.
-10 at TIAA Bank Field in Jacksonville, Florida.
+Next up for the United States is Costa Rica on Sunday at TIAA Bank Field in Jacksonville, Florida.
+The 8 p.m. match will be broadcast on ESPN2.